Conjunctive Queries: Unique Characterizations and Exact Learnability: Preliminaries

-\subparagraph*{Incidence Graph, C-Acyclicity} Given a structure $(A,\textbf{a})$, the \emph{incidence graph} of $A$ is the bipartite multi-graph containing all elements of the domain of $A$ as well as all facts of $A$, and an edge $(a,f)$ whenever $a$ is an element and $f$ is a fact in which $a$ occurs.
-Note that if an element occurs more than once in the same fact, the incidence graph contains multiple edges. $(A,\textbf{a})$ is said to be \emph{c-acyclic} if every cycle in its incidence graph contains at least one distinguished elements, i.e., at least one elements in $\textbf{a}$.
-In particular, this means that no non-designated element occurs twice in the same fact.
+Given a structure $(A,\textbf{a})$, the \emph{incidence graph} of $A$ is the bipartite multi-graph containing all elements of the domain of $A$ as well as all facts of $A$, and an edge $(a,f)$ whenever $a$ is an element and $f$ is a fact in which $a$ occurs.
+Whenever an element $a$ occurs more than once in the same fact $f$, the incidence graph contains a distinct edge for every occurrence of $a$ in $f$.
+We will call a structure $(A,\textbf{a})$ \emph{acyclic} (also known as \emph{Berge-acyclic}~\cite{Fagin83:acyclicity}) if the incidence graph of $A$ is acyclic; $(A,\textbf{a})$ is said to be \emph{c-acyclic} if every cycle in its incidence graph contains at least one distinguished element, i.e., at least one element in $\textbf{a}$.
+In particular, acyclicity implies that no element occurs twice in the same fact, and c-acyclicity implies that no non-distinguished element occurs twice in the same fact.
+In the case without distinguished elements, c-acyclicity is equivalent to acyclicity.
 The concept of c-acyclicity was first introduced in~\cite{AlexeCKT2011} in the study of unique characterizability of GAV schema mappings (cf.~Section~\ref{sec:applications} for more details).
-A straightforward dynamic-programming argument shows:
+A straightforward dynamic-programming argument shows~\cite{Dalmau02:constraint}:

 \begin{proposition} For c-acyclic structures $(A, \textbf{a})$ and $(B,\textbf{b})$ (over the same schema and with the same number of distinguished elements), we can test in polynomial time whether $(A,\textbf{a})\to(B,\textbf{b})$.
 The core of a c-acyclic structure can be computed in polynomial time. \end{proposition}